 Bala Lake Railway

-The railway, whilst being relatively young in narrow gauge terms, uses the original standard gauge station buildings and signal box.
-Whilst there have been considerable changes the character of the buildings remains.
-The smaller scale of the railways operation and the old buildings and locomotives means the railway has all the charm of the old fashioned narrow gauge railway, and it remains a place where the staff and volunteers have time to deal with passengers on an almost individual basis.
+The railway uses the original standard gauge station buildings and signal box of the once tranquil wayside station at Llanuwchllyn.
+Passengers are normally able to visit the working signal box, heritage centre and locomotive shed (subject to maintenance activities).
+The smaller scale of the railway operation and the old buildings and locomotives means the railway staff and volunteers have time to treat passengers on an almost individual basis.

-Based as we are in a village, and not having a station in the town at Bala can make us difficult to find.
 Travelling along the A494 you need to turn into the village of Llanuwchllyn.
 Towards the end of the village look carefully for the brown tourist sign and turn left into Station Road, cross the river bridge and the entrance is in front of you.
-If you prefer to travel from Bala Station, you must find the junction of the B4391 and B4403 and park on the road.
-The path across the field to the small station is near the corner, look for the signs by a gate.
-The time taken to find us will be rewarded by a trip on one of the friendliest little railways in Wales.